Wet-nat/Animal-World-Game/README.md

  - \<Return Key> : This is the boss key(You don't want your boss to see you playing video game during work)
  - \<Esc> : Stop the game

+# Game Features

+ - LeaderBoard : Where you can see how you are ranked amoung players in the local machine :grinning: